EthanCTP/Constitution/Club Constitution.md

   * Paperwork, forms etc...
   * Post agendas for meeting/announce about meetings
   * Contacting people on an individual level
-  * Communication with other teams → 17-18 leads can decide this
+  * Communication with other teams
   * Recruit new members
   * Ensure diversity and inclusion
   * Mentor Recruitment